bhoogter/class-xml-file/README.md

 ## Additions

-- Also loads and saves JSON strings / files and allows performing XPATH queries on them (because it internally converts it to XML).
+- Load/save JSON strings/files.
+Perform XPATH just like on XML (because it is internally converted to XML on load).
+Save JSON <-> XML.
 - Tidy (both static and local) for both XML (if HTML Tidy is enabled, which it usually is) and JSON (via json_encode).
+- Merge multiple sources.
+Pass it a glob, array, or wildcard path, along with scan directives to combine multiple sources into a single query-able XML.

 ## Credits